vnmr/vnmr.github.io/index.md

 Swarm Robotics platform with Prof. Michael Rubenstein, Northwestern Reverse engineered pre-release SDK code/register settings for EVT Time of Flight sensor.
-Provided bug fixes and feedback to Time of Flight vendor Investigate and brought up space and power constrained SoC platform from micro-swarms.
+Provided bug fixes and feedback to Time of Flight vendor.
+Investigated and brought up space and power constrained SoC platform for micro-swarms.

 Provided feedback on sensor, SoC platform feasibility to lab for sensing, mapping, SLAM-type applications.